automl/amltk/CONTRIBUTING.md

 #### Easy virtual environments

-These two things go a long way for creating virtaul environments and activating them.
+These two things go a long way for creating virtual environments and activating them.
 Place them in your `.bashrc` or equivalent to use them.
 ```bash
 pyvenv () {